Percy Spencer: Early life

-At the age of 18, Spencer decided to join the U.S. Navy.
-He had become interested in Wireless communications after learning about the wireless operators aboard the Titanic when it sank.
-While he was with the navy, he made himself an expert on radio technology: "I just got hold of a lot of textbooks and taught myself while I was standing watch at night."
-He also subsequently taught himself trigonometry, calculus, chemistry, physics, and metallurgy, among other subjects.
+At the age of 18, Spencer joined the U.S. Navy to gain experience in wireless communications, a subject he had been interested in since reading of the wireless operators aboard the Titanic.
+In the Navy he made himself an expert on radio technology: "I just got hold of a lot of textbooks and taught myself while I was standing watch at night."
+He also subsequently taught himself trigonometry, calculus, chemistry, physics, and metallurgy.